 Samos is a Greek island located in the eastern Aegean Sea.
-Specifically it is located east of Ikaria and it is the closest island to Turkey, which is literally 800 meters away.
-Between Samos and Turkey there is the Strait of Mykali.
+Specifically, it is located east of Ikaria, and it is the closest island to Turkey, which is 800 meters away.
+Between Samos and Turkey, there is the Strait of Mykali.
 The island of Samos has about 33,000 permanent residents.
 The capital of the island is Samos or otherwise Kato Vathi.
 Samos is a green island with vegetation even touching the coast.
-It is famous for its tourist attractions, the wine produced in Samos, while there is also a rich history, with the personality of the well-known Greek philosopher and mathematician Pythagoras, directly linked to the island’s history.
-With a car rental in Samos you will be able to explore its beautiful coastline.
+It is famous for its tourist attractions and the wine produced in Samos.
+At the same time, there is also a rich history, with the personality of the well-known Greek philosopher and mathematician Pythagoras, directly linked to the island’s history.
+With a car rental in Samos, you will be able to explore its beautiful coastline.

 The Euphaline Ridge

 Also on the island of Samos is the Euppaline Ridge or Distinguished Ridge.
 As its name suggests, it was made by the mechanic Eupalinos.
 It is a World Heritage Site as declared by UNESCO in 1992.
 This trench was essentially a pipeline that would carry water to supply the ancient city of Samos.
 The purpose was to transport water to the city in a way that would not be noticed by raiders on the island.
 This trench is remarkable because there were limited technical means for the time it was built (6th century BC).
 The excavations began on both sides, and according to Efpalinos’ calculations, they met with great success.

 The Heraion of Samos